Palmer-Lab-UCSD/breedHS/README.md

 population using breedail for kinship estimation and breeder selection, and/or any pair of populations for whom a common, joint pedigree is needed.
 Some important functions:
-    -   `find.ped.errors`:
-    -   `format.pedigree`:
-    -   `select.breeders`:
-    -   `mate.breeders`:
-    -   `format.pedigree.for.merge`:
-    -   `merge.pedigrees`:
+    -   `find.ped.errors` Identifies IDs listed as parents in a given generation who are not found in the prior generation.
+Outputs IDs and relevant file paths to a file for ad-hoc investigation.
+More error checks are being tested for inclusion soon.
+    -   `format.pedigree` Reads multiple single-generation pedigree files for one population and formats them into a complete pedigree ready for input into breedail.
+    -   `select.breeders` integrates multiple breedail and breedHS functions to identify maximally-outbred breeder pairs given a set of pedigree files
+    -   `mate.breeders` Simulates breeding between a population of breeders output by breedail.
+Results can be appended to an existing pedigree to explore hypothetical future breeding scenarios.
+    -   `merge.pedigrees` Merges the distinct pedigrees of two separate populations into a common pedigree for input into breedail.
+Robust to differences in populations in their generation count and numbering convention, sample ID naming convention, and the number and direction (either one-directional or bidirectional) of exchanges.

 * [HSW_utils.R](code/HSW_utils.R) defines pre-processing functions specifically tailored to data formatting conventions at HSW and WFU.
 While these are not generalizable to other populations as-is, they may provide a useful template for other investigators interested in using breedail.

 ## Example data
 :construction: :construction: